 Human Resources.
 The availability of a skilled and well-educated population is an important resource for the Commonwealth.
 The level of education reached by the population of Massachusetts compares favorably with the level in the United States as a whole.
-In 2006, the Census Bureau's American Community Survey (ACS) reported that Massachusetts had a smaller proportion of persons who had not completed high school (12.1 percent) than the national average (15.9 percent) and a much higher proportion of persons with a bachelor's degree or more (37.0 percent) than the nation (27.0 percent).
+In 2007, the Census Bureau's American Community Survey (ACS) reported that Massachusetts had a smaller proportion of persons who had not completed high school, 11.6 percent, than the national average, 15.5 percent.
+Massachusetts had a much higher proportion of persons with a bachelor's degree or more, 37.9 percent, than the nation, 27.5 percent.

-While Massachusetts black and Hispanic population achieved college degrees at roughly half the rate of the white population, they fared much better than the national average.
+While Massachusetts' black and Hispanic population achieved college degrees at roughly half the rate of the white population, they fared much better than the national average.

 Higher Education Data.
 Massachusetts has a higher minority enrollment in institutions of higher education than New England.
-However, the percentage of enrollment of blacks, Hispanics, and Asians in higher education in Massachusetts is below the national average.
+However, the percentage of enrolled blacks, Hispanics, and Asians in higher education in Massachusetts is below the national average.
 These percentages, which do not include military academy enrollment, are seen in the chart below.